 Designated staff member in charge: Ms Morgan Currie

-In the 2022 to 2023 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2024 to 2025 financial year, schools will receive the following funding for each child registered as